 Students pursing a subsequent degree must have the full range of skills, competencies, and experience in the major as students who complete the requirements for the regular degree program.
 Thus, students must meet all requirements for the major.
 The two degrees must be in significantly different fields of study; therefore, 300 and 400 level coursework completed for the first bachelor's degree will not count toward completing the major requirements of the second degree.
-In the rare circumstance when a single course taken for the first degree program is a required course in the second degree may be approved by petition from the undergraduate division chair of the new program.
+In the rare circumstance when a single course taken for the first degree program is a required course in the second degree program, a course substitution in the second degree may be approved by petition from the undergraduate division chair of the new program.